-The shock of being rejected by Harvard
+The shock of being rejected by Harvard.

 Global leadership position

-Warren Buffett began his career by seriously applying the principles he learned from Benjamin Graham.
+Warren Buffett began his career by diligently applying the principles he learned from Benjamin Graham.
 In 1956, he founded Buffett Partnership, the investment partnership that laid the foundation for his financial empire.
 By 1965, Buffett had gained control of Berkshire Hathaway and transformed the struggling textile business into a diversified investment conglomerate.

 Kieu Yen